zdszero/notebook/English/English_writing.md

 1. intro

++ notice

 For ..., a notice is released here to provide the necessary information about ...

++ letter

 I'm the chairman of the Student's Union.

-I'm writing to put forward some suggestions concerning ···.
+I'm writing this letter to put forward some suggestions concerning ···.
 My proposals are as the following.

+I'm writing this letter on behalf of all our graduates to invite you to attend ...

 2. information or suggestions